Big Walter Horton: 1940s

 Horton eventually stopped playing the harmonica for a living, because of poor health (possibly tuberculosis), and worked mainly outside the music industry in the 1940s.
 He worked as a cook, ice man, and undertaker.
 Walter Horton also met and gave lessons to harp players James Cotton and Little Walter in the 1940s.
 Horton is likely to have developed his musical skills during these times, considering the difference between the styles in his recordings from 1939 and those of the 1950s.
-Horton had a daughter named 'Christine' in 1945 or 1946 (along with 5 other children born in unknown years).
+Horton had a daughter named 'Christine' in 1945 or 1946 (along with five other children born in unknown years).
 Walter started playing again in 1948, and then recording in 1951 and onwards.

 1950s

 By the early 1950s, Horton was recording again (his first recordings of the decade being in 1951).
 Horton recorded with Joe Hill Louis in 1951.
 Horton was invited by Eddie Taylor to join Jimmy Reed's band in 1952, so he moved to Chicago.
 A couple of weeks after arriving, however, he was invited to join Muddy Waters' blues band when Junior Wells was drafted into the army at the end of 1952.
 Horton replaced him long enough to record on one session in January 1953.
 Horton was fired from the band by the end of 1953, likely due to his drinking and/or unreliability, and replaced by Henry 'Pot' Strong.
-After being fired from the Muddy Waters band, Walter moved back to Memphis and recorded again with Sam Phillips at Sun studios.
-Horton was among the first to be recorded by Sam Phillips, at Sun Records in Memphis.
+After being fired from the Muddy Waters band, Walter moved back to Memphis and recorded again with Sam Phillips at Sun Studio.
+Horton was among the first to be recorded by Philips for Sun Records in Memphis.
 For his recordings for Sun, Horton was accompanied by the young pianist Phineas Newborn, Jr., who later was a well-known jazz pianist.
-Horton's instrumental track 'Easy', recorded around this time, was based on Ivory Joe Hunter's 'I Almost Lost My Mind'.
+Horton's instrumental track "Easy", recorded around this time, was based on Ivory Joe Hunter's "I Almost Lost My Mind".
 During the early 1950s he appeared on the Chicago blues scene, frequently playing with Memphis and Delta musicians who had also moved north, including the guitarists Eddie Taylor and Johnny Shines.
 Horton went back to Chicago in 1954.
-In 1956, Horton recorded 'Walking By Myself', with Jimmy Rogers for Chess; some consider his solo in this song the best he ever recorded.
+In 1956, Horton recorded "Walking By Myself", with Jimmy Rogers for Chess; some consider his solo in this song the best he ever recorded.